rikosintie/Discovery/Helper-scripts.md

 ## The System Report

-The system report will be useful for filling out the Change request form.
+The system report will be useful for filling out the Change request form or a transmittal.
 Again, being a plain text file you will be able to use grep to filter.
 For example:

 `grep -Eir -b4 "serial number" *system-report.txt`